mamatechafrica/afya_wezesha/README.md

 ## Acknowledgments
 The Sauti Safe App was inspired by the courage of GBV survivors and the resilience of communities working to create a safer world.
 Special thanks to Youth Changers Kenya (YCK) for piloting this initiative and to all contributors who believe in the power of technology for social good.

-For questions, feedback, or to report an issue, contact us at support@mama-tech.com.
-*Let’s empower survivors together.*
+For questions, feedback, or to report an issue, contact us at info@mamatech.co.ke *Let’s empower survivors together.*